The Easiest Way to Keep Your Employees Safe at Work

 - GPS capabilities – having GPS on your two-way radios helps to locate users when they raise an emergency alarm.
 This can save vital minutes in response times and could potentially save a life.
 It can also help when tracking down misplaced radios.

-- Reliable – stay connected even in far-flung places where mobile reception and internet reception is scarce.
+- Reliable – stay connected even in far-flung places where mobile reception and internet connection is scarce.

 - Hands-free options – often your employees will be unable to reach for their radios whilst working, or doing so might be dangerous.
 VOX (voice-activated communication) functions or accessories like throat mics allow for hands-free communication.